defensibleltd/defensible_landing/landing/static/notes3.md

 **Note_II:** There also seems to be some ambiguous use of SSoT(Single Source of Truth) and SoR (System of Record)

-**Note_III:** I found this Tines report very inspiring: [Voice of the SOC Analyst](https://www.tines.com/reports/voice-of-the-soc-analyst) in terms of content, presentation, and medium.
+**Note_III:** I found this Tines report very inspiring: [Voice of the SOC Analyst 2023](https://www.tines.com/reports/voice-of-the-soc-2023) in terms of content, presentation, and medium.